 Who is in the operating theatre

 Most Australian hospitals allow one support person in theatre, and some allow two.
-Your partner is the obvious choice, but if you also have a doula or a family member you would like present, check your hospital's policy early.
+Your partner is the obvious choice, but if you also have a doula or a family member you would like present, check your hospital's policy early, as it can differ between public and private hospitals.

 Worth noting: some hospitals require your support person to leave briefly during the spinal anaesthetic.
 This is standard and usually only takes a few minutes.